-We anticipate hosting students for Fall of 2017, Spring, Summer and Fall 2018.
+We anticipate hosting students for Spring, Summer and Fall 2018.

 - Each 600-hour internship is structured as 40 hours per week for 15 weeks, which includes an orientation week.

-- One 2-week rotation and two 6-week rotations are typically offered on a specific medical unit.
+- Two 6-week rotations and other rotation opportunities are typically offered on a specific medical unit/area.
 Playroom/group programming are also incorporated weekly.

 - Supervision is provided by Certified Child Life Specialists, who strive to assist students as they apply theory to practice in this premier pediatric hospital.

 The internship is highly structured and provides multiple opportunities for learning.
 Interns should have no other commitments during this internship due to the extensive nature of this experience.

 Our internship sessions are consistent with the recommendations from the Association of Child Life Professionals and thoroughly model and compliment the curriculum set forth by the ACLP.

 How to Apply

 Due to the large amount of applications received, all applications must be RECEIVED at Johns Hopkins All Children's Hospital by the application deadline set forth by the Association of Child Life Professionals internship scheduling recommendations.
 We recommend requesting delivery confirmation to ensure timely delivery to our institution as late applications will be returned to sender.
 Thank you for understanding.

 Please place the following documents in a report folder, ordered as below, for candidacy consideration.

 - Statement of Aspiration (why you aspire to pursue Child Life, your personal philosophy) with separate document outlining internship goals

 - Completed Common Internship Application through the Association of Child Life Professionals

 - Resume detailing career objectives and experiences working with children and families

 - Initiation of Eligibility Assessment through the Association of Child Life Professionals.
 Please print the Evaluation Report through the certification portal and submit after coursework has been reviewed.
 If in process, please note this in your application.